My folk costume: Åse&Viste härad

 Another bodice from Bäreberg can be found at Nordiska museet.

-This bodice was probably the model for the folk costume of the nearby parish of Essunga, which was also reconstructed in the 1970s or 80s.
+This bodice was the model for the folk costume of Stora Levene which was recontructed in 1951.

-This type of bodice with embroidery and visible boning channels were very common in Bohuslän and Västergötland, two counties in southwest Sweden (Åse and Viste is in Västergötland).
-They are influenced by rococo fashion and date from ca 1770-1830.
+This type of bodice with embroidery and visible boning channels were very common in Bohuslän, Västergötland and Halland, three counties in southwest Sweden (Åse and Viste is in Västergötland).
+They are influenced by rococo fashion and date from ca 1770-1810.
 Most of the early ones, which are longer, are red, but you can also find pink and green examples.
 And checked, and dark blue, apparently.

 Kjol/skirt